 If you are going out of the country, you will generally need either (i) written consent from your former spouse, or (ii) a copy of the court order establishing you as your children’s sole custodian.
 Also, make sure you know whether any vaccinations are recommended or required, and make sure you consider any travel advisories that could impact your children’s safety.

 5. Try to Avoid Having Your Vacation Lead to Confrontations.

 Finally, to make sure your children enjoy their vacation as much as possible, and to facilitate planning additional vacations in the future, do your part to prevent your vacation from leading to confrontations with your former spouse.
 Consider letting your children call their mother or father from your vacation destination, and be willing to listen to any concerns your former spouse raises during the planning process.

 Of course, these are just general recommendations.
 Everyone’s situation is unique, and this article should not be considered legal advice.
-If you would like to speak with a lawyer about making sure your vacation plans comply with the terms of your divorce, we encourage you to contact us for a confidential consultation.
+If you would like to speak with a lawyer about making sure your vacation plans comply with the terms of your divorce, we encourage you to contact us for a confidential case evaluation.

 Speak with a Divorce & Family Lawyer in Hackensack, NJ